-Best Pricing Strategy For Small Business: Why So Many SME’s Struggle With Pricing?
+Best Pricing Strategy For Small Business: Why So Many SMEs Struggle With Pricing? ⌛

 A value-based approach to pricing is the basis of a robust pricing proposition that’ll help you generate significantly more revenue at higher margins.
 While slaughtering the competition in the process.

-Conversely, it is also common for SME’s to overcharge for products or services when a product or service is novel, new or of high value to their customers.
-This is called a skimming strategy and not a bad approach to take if the product or service is completely new in the market, rather than being a new version of an existing product – big difference.
+Conversely, it is also common for SMEs to overcharge for products or services when a product or service is novel, new or of high value to their customers.
+This is called a skimming strategy and not a bad approach to take if the product or service is completely new in the market, rather than being a new version of an existing product – a big difference.

 When a product is new, customers perceive it as a risky purchase.
-They think it may not perform as expected… They think it could be faulty.. they think it could create a stir with their friends and network.
+They think it may not perform as expected… They think it could be faulty… they think it could create a stir with their friends and network.

 A skimming strategy can be the best pricing strategy for small business owners when a product or service is completely new or novel (like software as a service).
-The riskiness of the new product or services is likely to overwhelm customers’ concern about price.
+The riskiness of the new product or service is likely to overwhelm customers’ concerns about price.
 Customers are also more likely to buy a new or novel service based on its value to them.
 They’ll be more likely to examine value before price, which is always the best pricing strategy for small business owners.

-Tips for working out your pricing proposition as a small or medium sized business owner.
+Tips for working out your pricing proposition as a small or medium-sized business owner

 The best pricing strategy for small business owners is a value-based pricing strategy.

 Taylor Wells pricing and talent advisory firm highly recommends that small business owners take a phased approach to building their pricing proposition: